-The simple answer to this is yes, although you will be limited on how many people can attend the service.
-In most instances the advice is that only close family members should attend the service.
-Our local crematoria are currently offering a free or reduced fee webcasting service which allows other friends and family to watch the service live if you request this to happen.
-All churches are currently closed for funeral services.
+The simple answer to this is yes, although you will be limited on how many people can attend the service, at Southend and Basildon Crematoria, this limit is currently 30.
+Our local crematoria offer a webcasting service which allows other friends and family to watch the service live if you request this to happen.
+Some churches have opened for services but this is very dependent on whether they are able to be ‘covid secure’, it is best to check on individual circumstances.
 If you have any particular questions regarding a service venue, please call us, our advice is always freely given.
-The current limitation at Basildon Crematorium is 24 attendees and Southend Crematorium is 24 in the West Chapel and 12 in the South Chapel.

 Can I see my relative in the Chapel of Rest?